-Course Workload - for a 16-week Hybrid Course
+Workload for a 6-week Accelerated Hybrid Course

-We all come from different backgrounds and varying employment obligations and may have family relationships and responsibilities that must be maintained.
-With the various pulls on our time and resources, scheduling another major activity can sometimes be challenging.
-For example, planning and scheduling several hours daily for study can be daunting for some.
-But this must be looked at immediately and requires a quality decision to ensure success in the course.
+We all come from different backgrounds and have varying employment obligations, family relationships, and responsibilities that must be maintained.
+With the various pulls on our time and resources, scheduling another major activity into one's daily routine can be challenging.
+Scheduling several hours daily for study can be a daunting prospect for some.
+However, this must be looked at immediately and requires a quality decision to ensure success.